The Basketball Show

-The Basketball Show was a television program aired on Basketball TV, hosted by Bill Velasco.
-The program first aired in 2004 on ABC 5, and later transferred to RPN 9 in 2005.
-The program ended in 2007.
+The Basketball Show is a Philippine television sports competition show broadcast by ABC, RPN and Basketball TV.
+Hosted by Bill Velasco, it aired on ABC from 2004 to 2005.
+The show moved to RPN from 2005 to 2007 and Basketball TV from 2006 to 2007.

 It was also the title of CBS Sports' NBA pre-game show for the 1990 NBA playoffs, with Pat O'Brien and Bill Raftery.
 The program discontinued when CBS lost rights to NBA games after that season.